Bladetrain3r/Magic-Launcher/DOCS/CODEMANIFESTO.md

 It just promises that when you figure those out, clicking the button will work.

-That's not a small thing.
-But it's not everything.
-And pretending otherwise would make us just another snake oil methodology.
+That's a small thing.
+But it's also, in a way, everything.
+No computer is functional if you cannot give it the instruction to compute.
+By making it everything, you cut out what doesn't fit in a world... where launching is everything.

 Tools enable solutions.
 They aren't solutions themselves.
 THERE lies services, and they are what tools composite into.